guardian/auto-foft/README.md

 ### Custom behaviour

-You can override the default behaviour by providing your own definition of _critical_ to test each font with:
+You can override the default behaviour by providing your own definition of _critical_ to test each font against:

 ```js
 window.autoFoft = {